wspringer/highs-dx/README.md

 ### Compiler Support

-In the **highs-js** case, there is nothing preventing you from referring to variables that are not defined by the model.
-In the **highs-dx** case however, the _TypeScript compiler_ will prevent you from referring to undefined model variables.
+With **highs-js**, there’s no safeguard against referencing variables that aren’t defined in the model.
+However, with **highs-dx**, the _TypeScript compiler_ actively prevents you from using undefined model variables, adding an extra layer of security.

 ![Compiler Support](./docs/img/compilation-issue.png)